Idan-Garay/onboarding-example/README.md

 - [template 7](https://github.com/RSurya99/nefa)

-# Development Team Onboarding
+# For New Employees
-Integrate new members into the development team, equip them with the necessary resources and knowledge, and ensure a smooth transition into their roles and responsibilities.
+- The following sections below can be used to assist in integrating new members into the development team, equip them with the necessary resources and knowledge, and ensure a smooth transition into their roles and responsibilities.

 ## Guide